 5. Masala Dosa/ Dosa Recipe

 Masala dosa is one of the most popular South Indian Recipes.
 This is made with the same batter we use for the idli recipe.
-The ratio and proportion of rice to lentils are important for making crispy dosa.
+The ratio and proportion of rice to lentils are essential for making crispy dosa.

 6. Onion Uttapam